 zero harmful impurities

-drunk on the beach
+drunk at the lake

 say what now?

-Zero isn’t pleasant
+Zero Black vodka isn’t pleasant

 I took another sip just to make sure that I had gotten it right.

 Then I decided to put the bottle down and stop drinking.
 I looked at the lake.
 The waves were still crushing in.